truongsonghiep/journey-to-the-west/chapter_001.md

 A sturdy rope coiled round and round his load.
 In breaking pines or chopping trees
 Where's the man to equal him?

 The Monkey King drew near and called out:
 “Reverend immortal!
 Your disciple raises his hands."*

 The woodcutter was so flustered that he dropped his ax as he turned to return the salutation. *"Blasphemy!
 Blasphemy!"* he said. *"I, a foolish fellow with hardly enough clothes or food!
 How can I bear the title of immortal?"*

 The Monkey King said, *"If you are not an immortal, how is it that you speak his language?"*

 The woodcutter asked, *"What did I say that sounded like the language of an immortal?"*

-The Monkey King explained, *"When I came just now to the forest's edge, I heard you singing, „Those I meet, if not immortals, would be Daoists, seated quietly to expound the Yellow Court.‟ The Yellow Court contains the perfected words of the Way and Virtue.
-What can you be but an immortal?"* Laughing, the woodcutter said, *"I can tell you this much: the tune of that lyric is named „A Court Full of Blossoms,‟ and it was taught to me by an immortal, a neighbor of mine.
+The Monkey King explained, *"When I came just now to the forest's edge, I heard you singing, ‘Those I meet, if not immortals, would be Daoists, seated quietly to expound the Yellow Court.’
+The Yellow Court contains the perfected words of the Way and Virtue.
+What can you be but an immortal?"* Laughing, the woodcutter said, *"I can tell you this much: the tune of that lyric is named ‘A Court Full of Blossoms,’ and it was taught to me by an immortal, a neighbor of mine.
 He saw that I had to struggle to make a living and that my days were full of worries, so he told me to recite the poem whenever I was troubled.
 This, he said, would both comfort me and rid me of my difficulties.
 It happened that I was anxious about something just now, so I sang the song.
 It didn't occur to me that I would be overheard."*

 The Monkey King said, *"If you are a neighbor of the immortal, why don't you follow him in the cultivation of the Way?
 Wouldn't it be nice to learn from him the formula for eternal youth?"*

 The woodcutter replied, *"My lot has been a hard one all my life.
-When I was young, I was indebted to my parents‟ nurture until I was eight or nine.
+When I was young, I was indebted to my parents’ nurture until I was eight or nine.
 As soon as I began to have some understanding of human affairs, my father unfortunately died, and my mother remained a widow.
 I had no brothers or sisters, so there was no alternative but for me alone to support and care for my mother.
 Now that my mother is growing old, all the more I dare not leave her.
 Moreover, my fields are rather barren and desolate, and we haven't enough food or clothing.
 I can't do more than chop two bundles of firewood to take to the market in exchange for a few pennies to buy a few pints of rice.
 I cook that myself, serving it to my mother with the tea that I make.
-That‟s why I can't practice austerities."*
+That’s why I can't practice austerities."*

 The Monkey King said, *"According to what you have said, you are indeed a gentleman of filial piety, and you will certainly be rewarded in the future.
 I hope, however, that you will show me the way to the immortal's abode, so that I may reverently call upon him."*
-19
-19

 “It's not far,"* the woodcutter said. *"This mountain is called the Mountain of Mind and Heart, and in it is the Cave of Slanting Moon and Three Stars.
 Inside the cave is an immortal by the name of the Patriarch Subodhi, who has already sent out innumerable disciples.
 Even now there are thirty or forty persons who are practicing austerities with him.
 Follow this narrow path and travel south for about seven or eight miles, and you will come to his home."*

 Grabbing the woodcutter, the Monkey King said, *"Honored brother, go with me.
 If I receive any benefit, I will not forget the favor of your guidance."*

 “What a boneheaded fellow you are!"* the woodcutter said. *"I have just finished telling you these things, and you still don't understand.
 If I go with you, won't I be neglecting my livelihood?
 And who will take care of my mother?
 I must chop my firewood.
-You go on by yourself!"* When the Monkey King heard this, he had to take his leave.
+You go on by yourself!"*

+When the Monkey King heard this, he had to take his leave.
 Emerging from the deep forest, he found the path and went past the slope of a hill.
 After he had traveled seven or eight miles, a cave dwelling indeed came into sight.
-He stood up straight to take a better look at this splendid place, and this was what he
+He stood up straight to take a better look at this splendid place, and this was what he saw:
-saw:

 Mist and smoke in diffusive brilliance,
 Flashing lights from the sun and moon,
 A thousand stalks of old cypress,